giosg/demo-bot/README.md

 2. Run the flask server
   - `docker run -e FLASK_APP=server/server.py -p 5000:8000 <tag_name> flask run --host='0.0.0.0'`
   - Also you have to provide Bot's ID etc as environment variables

-### Publishing a new Docker image

-You must have login credentials to Giosg docker hub.
-After this you can start publishing.

-1. `docker login`
-2. `docker push giosg/hogwarts_bot_demo:<tag_name>`

-Cheers!
-Your docker image is now uploaded to Giosg's docker hub and you may start using it.